SETI/rms-opus/import/README.md

 	fab  dump_and_sms

-3. Change the DATABASES NAME in settings_local.py and do a deploy so caches get refreshed.
+3. Change the DATABASES NAME in settings_local.py and do a [deploy](../deploy/README.md) so caches get refreshed.

+4. Once the database is public, run the selenium tests:

+    In the local repo:

+        cd tests
+        source venv/bin/activate
+        python api_tests.py

 ---------------------------------------------
 to build the NEW schema: